Zejun02322/MSc-ERP-project/README.md

 | 01_EDA.R | Table 1, Table 2, Figures 1–6 |
 | 02_RQ1_model_comparison.R | Table 3, Appendix Tables A1, A2, A3 |
 | 03_RQ2_RQ3_models.R | Table 4, Figure 7, Appendix Figures A1–A2, Appendix Table A4 |

-Scripts 02 and 03 cache fitted models as .rds files
+Scripts 02 and 03 cache fitted models as .rds files.